 The street in West Vancouver with the majority of shops, restaurants, coffee shops and other businesses is Marine Drive.
 Along the street, you’ll find Park Royal Mall, Ambleside, Dundarave, and Horseshoe Bay along with a number of noteworthy parks.

 Apart from Park Royal Mall, the main commercial area along Marine Drive runs from around 13th Avenue to 19th Avenue (plus the block or so between 24th and 25th at Dundarave Village).

 The street between 13th and 19th is lined with restaurants, bank branches, nail salons and spas.
-There are also bakeries, an antique shop, a grocery store and a few boutiques.
+There are also bakeries, antique shops, a grocery store and a few boutiques.
 There is a liquor store at Marine Drive and 14th Avenue as well.
-This is good to know in case you want to buy an adult beverage to enjoy at Millennium Park when it’s legal to do so in the summer of 2021.
+This is good to know in case you want to buy an adult beverage to enjoy at Millennium Park which legally allows public consumption of alcohol.

 Park Royal Mall

 The first place of interest that Marine Drive offers when entering West Vancouver is Park Royal Shopping Centre.
 Park Royal is one of the largest malls in the Lower Mainland and very modern due to recent renovations.

 Park Royal has restaurants, clothing stores, boutique shops, designer stores and even a Tesla car dealership.
 The mall is split in two, with stores on both the north and south sides of Marine Drive.